 There are several reasons why Extend Volume maybe grayed out in Windows 10 Disk Management, I'll show you one by one.

 In fact, both Shrink and Extend Volume support NTFS partition only, so FAT32 and other types of partitions cannot be extended.
 To show you the truth, I formatted drive D from NTFS to FAT32.
-As you see, Extend Volume is disabled for D drive now.
+As you see, Extend Volume is grayed out for D drive.

 Luckily, the system partition is formatted as NTFS by default when installing Windows, so this issue is just common for data drives.